Jump to:Page Content

 Please refer to IRS Publication 970.

-Please complete and submit the Sponsor Verification Form found on the Student Financial Services website under the Sponsored Student section.
+Please complete and submit the External Resource Verification Form found on the Student Financial Services website under the Sponsored Student section.

 Yes.
 Massachusetts requires every enrolled student to have health insurance.
 Also, medical care is very costly in the US; without insurance you could have very large medical bills.